tiagopbop/Projeto_LDTS/README.md

-Este projeto foi desenvolvido no âmbito da cadeira de LDTS.
-Consiste no desenvolvimento de um jogo no ambiente gráfico Lanterna.

-Desenvolvido por:
-  - Vasco Melo (202207564)
+This project was developed within the scope of the LDTS course.
+It involves creating a game in the graphical environment of Lanterna.
+In this project, we utilized JUnit testing, mocks and stubs, and design patterns.

+Project developed by:
   - Tiago Pinheiro (202207890)
   - Tiago Rocha (202206232)
+  - Vasco Melo (202207564)

-Nota obtida: 16.1
+Final grade: 16.1